 Access to the archive record

 Access to the Keeper's registers is provided for in article 4 of the Information and Access Order, and this includes the archive record by virtue of section 2(c).
-A request for an inspection of the archive record must be made either in person, at one of the Registers of Scotland Customer Service Centres, or in writing by letter or email.
+A request for an inspection of the archive record must be made either in person, at one of our offices, or in writing by letter or email.

 An extract or plain copy of a document in the archive record can also be requested via the Registers of Scotland website.

 Online access to the archive record is not being considered at this time.
 As demonstrated in open access pilots in other jurisdictions, there are legitimate concerns around allowing open access to the personal information contained in the archive record, and the potential risk that such information could be used for fraudulent and other criminal purposes.